7 Basic Tips For Testing Multi-Lingual Websites

 Rather, depending on its implementation, the website may figure out the correct language for its interface from the browser language setting, the regional and language settings of the machine, a configuration in the web application, or other factors.

-Therefore, in order to perform a realistic test, it is imperative that the web application is to be tested from two machines i.e. one with the English operating system and the other with the Japanese operating system.
+Therefore, in order to perform a realistic test, it is imperative that the web application be tested from two machines i.e. one with the English operating system and the other with the Japanese operating system.
 You might want to keep the default settings on each machine as most of the users do not change the default settings on their machines.

 Tip #2: Acquire Correct Translations